kidlat2024/kidlatnews/content/news/2024/Typhoon Kristine Routs Philippines in Landslide Win.md

 [`Graphic: Severe tropical storm Kristine tore through the Philippine island of Luzon`](/images/severe-tropical-storm-kristine-trami.jpg)

-Lacking any meaningful offensive power against weather phenomena, the Team Philippines’ defensive play relies heavily on its much vaunted [Sierra Madre](/tags/sierra-madre), a phalanx of mountains that runs north-south across its main island of Luzon protecting its eastern flanks, and its much publicized recent investments in flood-control measures backed by a budget of PHP182 billion in 2023 and PHP244 billion in 2024.
+Lacking any meaningful offensive power against weather phenomena, Team Philippines’ defensive play relies heavily on its much vaunted [Sierra Madre](/tags/sierra-madre), a phalanx of mountains that runs north-south across its main island of Luzon protecting its eastern flanks, and its much publicized recent investments in flood-control measures backed by a budget of PHP182 billion in 2023 and PHP244 billion in 2024.

 However, aided by a warming Pacific Ocean caused by climate change, by October 23 Kristine had morphed into a severe tropical cyclone which threatened the archipelago with fierce winds, powerful storm surges and record rainfall.